nikipi/academic-kickstart/content/authors/admin/_index.md

 I am interested in how institutional and financial innovations could make the difference on the country development and designing program to alleviate the scope of inequality.

-Also, I am working on building a society simulator which uses machine learning to mimic the working of the society and predict the impact of the policies.
+I am also working on building a society simulator which uses machine learning to mimic the working of the society and predict the impact of the policies.